Vakore/Derisory-Demo/README.md

  1. Download the ZIP file called derisory-demo
  2. Unzip it's contents into a new folder.
 Call it whatever you want.
  3. Launch derisory.html
+ 4. If the game is too choppy, go to gameSpeed.txt and make the value higher.
+If it is too fast, change the value to be lower.
- 4. Z on keyboard or A on controller to select stuff, and X on both to go back.
+ 5. Z on keyboard or A on controller to select stuff, and X on both to go back.
 Enter or Pause to pause.
- 5. Go to options for fullscreen
+ 6. Go to options for fullscreen

 I've only tested this in Google Chrome.
 If it works in other browsers that is great, but if something doesn't work that may be why.